peteroupc/html3dutil/doc/MathUtil.md

 <figcaption>Rotation about the z-axis.</figcaption></figure>
 Note that:
-When we rotate a point about the x-axis, the x-coordinate is unchanged and the y- and z-coordinates are adjusted in the rotation.
+When we rotate a point about the x-axis, the x-coordinate is unchanged and the y- and z-coordinates adjust in the rotation.
 For rotations about the y-axis or the z-axis, the Y or z-coordinate, respectively, is likewise unchanged.
 If the axis of rotation points backward from the "eye", positive rotations mean counterclockwise rotation in right-handed coordinate systems.
 For example,